 The onboard generator makes your RV fully self-contained.
-It allows you access to 120 volts when there is no shore power available, but keep in mind that carbon monoxide is deadly!
-Test the carbon monoxide detector every time you use the RV.
-Before you start and use the generator inspect the exhaust system.
+It allows you access to 120 volts when there is no shore power available, but keep in mind that carbon monoxide (CO) is deadly!
+Test the CO detector every time you use the RV.
+Before you start and use the generator, inspect the exhaust system.
 Do not use it if the exhaust system is damaged.
-NEVER sleep in the RV with the generator running unless the vehicle is equipped with a working carbon monoxide detector and you test the carbon monoxide detector immediately before sleeping with the generator operating.
-Know what the symptoms of carbon monoxide poisoning are.
-See "Carbon Monoxide Detector" section for further information.